How Long Do White Dwarfs Last

 The composition of a white dwarf, primarily carbon and oxygen, plays a significant role in its cooling rate.
 Different elements have different thermal properties, which affect how quickly the white dwarf radiates heat.

-For example, a white dwarf with a higher proportion of heavier elements, such as iron, will cool down more slowly than a white dwarf with a higher proportion of lighter elements, such as helium.
+Here's one way to look at it: a white dwarf with a higher proportion of heavier elements, such as iron, will cool down more slowly than a white dwarf with a higher proportion of lighter elements, such as helium.
 This is because heavier elements have a higher heat capacity, meaning they can store more thermal energy.
 The composition of a white dwarf depends on the mass of the progenitor star and the nuclear reactions that occurred in its core before it became a white dwarf.

 Tip 5: Stay Updated on Research